Riandra4trend/CompfestAIC/README.md

 # V3: Intelligent Web Scraping Through Specialized AI Agents

-## Introduction: The Data Accessibility Challenge in the AI Era
+## The Data Accessibility Challenge in the AI Era

 Data has become the fundamental resource driving modern business decisions, often described as "the new oil" of the digital economy.
 However, a critical gap exists between recognizing data's value and actually extracting it.
 Traditional web scraping presents significant engineering challenges: developers typically spend days or weeks crafting custom scripts for each target website, managing DOM variations, handling pagination logic, and maintaining brittle selectors that break with minor UI changes.